Updated January 4, 2022

 We know visiting a pantry or seeking help can be difficult when you don’t know what to expect.
 Read about the Myths and Facts about the charitable food network.

 Food is just one of many challenges our neighbors are facing.
 With that in mind, we have developed the Northern Illinois COVID-19 Resource Guide.
-It has listings of different state-wide and county specific resources available to help during this time.
+It has listings of county-specific and statewide resources available during this time.

-While all support is greatly appreciated, financial donations of any size will help support the Food Bank’s operations during this time of increased need.
+If you are able to make a financial donation you can help support the Food Bank’s operations during this time of increased need.
 Every $1 donated helps provide $8 in groceries for our neighbors.
 Make a gift online now, or mail your gift to 273 Dearborn Court, Geneva, IL, 60134.
 We also accept gifts of stock or from donor advised funds.